Q: What is the difference between the OEE, OOE and TEEP measurements?

 A machine is scheduled (‘Loaded’) in order to produce.
 When the machine is scheduled, we measure: “Was it having output, regardless the speed and the quality?”.

-The relation between the time the machine was having output and the time it could have produced output is called
+The relation between the time the machine was having output and the time it could have produced output (here is the difference in the 3 KPI’s) is called

 Availability rate: The percentage of time the machine was available, was able to produce output.